Fiona Gore, Countess of Arran: Personal life

-Wallabies, of the species Macropus rufogriseus (Red-necked Wallaby), were introduced by Gore in the 1940s to Inchconnachan, an island in Loch Lomond in Scotland, and still roam wild.
+Red-necked Wallabies were introduced by the then Fiona Gore in the 1940s to Inchconnachan, an island in Loch Lomond in Scotland, and still roam wild.
 It is one of the very few places outside Australia which has a viable population of wallabies.

+Lord Arran died on 23 February 1983, aged 72.
+Lady Arran died 16 May 2013, aged 94.